 Free Image Resizer - Resize Images to Any Size Online

-Resize any JPG, PNG, or WebP image to exact pixel dimensions or a percentage of the original.
-Pick from ready-made presets for Instagram, Facebook, and HD — or enter a custom size.
+Resize any JPG, PNG, or WebP photo or image to exact pixel dimensions or a percentage of the original.
+Pick from ready-made presets for Instagram, Facebook, and HD - or enter a custom size.
 Everything runs in your browser, free, no sign-up.

 Upload an image, choose a preset or type your target dimensions, and click Resize.
 Download the result instantly.